realtech2012/opencloud/services/app-provider/README.md

 The `app-provider` service integrates with:
 - `app-registry` - For discovering which applications are available for specific MIME types
 - `frontend` - The frontend service forwards app provider requests (default endpoint `/app`) to this service
-- `gateway` - Routes requests to the app provider service

 ## Configuration